danBhentschel/techio-practical-linq/markdowns/04_MethodsExtractAValue/03_or_default.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
-# Methods: Extract a single value or default
+# Methods: Extract a single element or default

-The previous two lessons had a note explaining that the `First()`, `Last()`, etc. methods would throw an exception if they couldn't return a value.
+The previous two lessons had a note explaining that the `First()`, `Last()`, etc. methods would throw an exception if they couldn't return an element.
 The methods shown here don't throw an exception.
 They instead return a default value.

 What value do they return?
 That depends on the type (`T`) of the `IEnumerable<T>` sequence.
 If `T` is a class type, then the default value is always `null`.
 If it is a struct, then the default is an instance of that struct with all its elements set to their default values.